naveedn/naveed-website/content/posts/2020-05-28-its-time-to-bring-back-xtreme-programming-for-distributed-teams.md

   However, the process of experimentation has allowed me to discover practices that have increased my work productivity significantly.
-After reflecting on these new strategies, I realized many of these ideas have already been introduced to the programming community for decades -- but for a variety of reasons, they've been written off as irrelevant or impractical.
-But now, the confluence of factors that have led to this massive societal shift have allowed these software development approaches to really shine in ways that are unintuitive at first glance.
+After reflecting on these new strategies, I realized many of these ideas have already been introduced to the programming community for decades, but for a variety of reasons, they've been written off as irrelevant or impractical.

+  But now, the confluence of factors that led to our massive societal shift have breathed new life into these these software development approaches -- allowing them to shine in ways that seem unintuitive at first glance.
 category: productivity
 tags:
   - remote